Deco&Design - Furniture

 photo source: tikspor.com

-Convertible furniture has always been a solution to use space efficiently.
-Extending armchairs, sofas that become double beds, beds that stand up on the wall during the day are just a few solutions that allow rooms to be used as efficiently as possible.
+Convertible furniture has always been a solution for using space efficiently.
+Extending armchairs, sofas that become double beds, beds that stand up against the wall during the day are just a few of the solutions that allow rooms to be used as efficiently as possible.

-In the case of children's beds, the most popular solution is the bed that goes... under the bed.
-Basically the bed looks like it has a drawer for linen, only this drawer is another bed.
-It is only "uncovered" in the evening when, as if by magic, another place to sleep appears.
-Usually there is a version with one drawer, but I have also seen a version with 3 sleeping places.
+The most popular solution for children's beds is the bed that goes... under the bed.
+Basically the bed looks like it has a drawer for underwear but this drawer is another bed.
+It's only "uncovered" in the evening when, as if by magic, another place to sleep appears.
+Usually there is the one-drawer version, but I have also seen the 3-sleeper version.

 children beds